LesFerch/WinSetView/Manual.md

 Click the **Help** button to bring up a short tutorial for non-technical users.
 The tutorial also includes a link to this manual.

+## ⛶ (Re-center) Button

+WinSetView now remembers its window size and position.
+Click the re-center button to move and resize the WinSetView window back to its default of centered, full height on the primary display.
+Pressing any function key (i.e. **F1** - **F12**) will also re-center the window.
+This can be handy if WinSetView has loaded off-screen (e.g. due to a change of monitors or their position).

 ## Language Menu

 Select an interface language for *WinSetView*.
 See the **Language Support** section below for details.
 This option does NOT change the Windows language.